Email design 101: A guide to designing professional emails

 When designing, there is a lot to take into account throughout the entire creative process.
 Between gathering information to start a project, creating layouts, inputting content, and making sure that content is rendering properly, it’s easy to get tripped up, but now you should have a good understanding of the do’s and don’ts of email design.

 However, because designing and creating emails is essentially what we do every day at Scalero, our designers and developers are quite skilled at the process.
-If you’re looking for more guidance or if you would like help with creating your own dynamic email templates, send us a message or signup for the Scalero app to get started!
+If you’re looking for more guidance or if you would like help with creating your own dynamic email templates, send us a message or signup for the Tiramisu app to get started!